Logo

 Volume: Creek: South Fork Birch Creek GPS Longitude: -118.16596

-Age: 4,856 y Park: Inyo NF Discovered By: Edmund P. Schulman
+Age: 4,856 y Park: Ancient Bristlecone Pine Forest Discovered By: Edmund P. Schulman

 Maurice E. Cooley

-Notes: Methuselah, a 4,856 year-old Great Basin bristlecone pine (Pinus longaeva), is the world's oldest non-clonal tree.
+Notes: Methuselah, also known as Great-Granddad Pickaback, is the world's oldest-known, non-clonal tree: a 4,856 year-old Great Basin bristlecone pine (Pinus longaeva).
 University of Arizona Associate Professor of Dendrochronology Edmund P. Schulman named the tree after Methuselah, the 969-year-old oldest-living human, from the Book of Genesis in the Old Testament.

 In 2010, University of Arizona dendrochronologist Thomas P. Harlan announced that another bristlecone pine located nearby (cored by Schulman in 1957 but not cross-dated until decades later) is 218 years older than Methuselah.
 However, experts have not yet verified Harlan's claim because the core used to determine the tree's age vanished after he died in 2013.